Logo

-Today’s #TipTuesday is about Checklinks, and specifically about a message you may get if you run file maintenance against Sales > Receivables Open Transaction Files.
-Some general parts of this blog may apply to other errors in checklinks but I’ll focus on this one message for now to keep it simple.
+Today's #TipTuesday is about Checklinks, specifically about a message a user may get when running file maintenance against Sales > Receivables Open Transaction Files.
+Some general parts of this blog may apply to other errors in checklinks but I'll focus on this one message for now to keep it simple.

 File Maintenance Error Message